 ARE YOU NEW TO YOGA?

 If you are new to Yoga, a group class may seem a bit daunting.
-But don’t worry no-one is judging… it doesn’t matter if you can’t touch your toes or you are not really into ‘om-ing’, come and try it out and see how you feel.
+But don’t worry, it doesn’t matter if you can’t touch your toes, come and try it out and see how you feel.

 Let us know if it is your first time to Yoga and if you have any injuries or if you are pregnant.
 Try to avoid arriving on a full stomach, drink plenty of water before-hand and wear comfy loose clothing.

 WHAT IS YOGA?